Closed-Form Expressions of Ergodic Capacity and MMSE Achievable Sum Rate for MIMO Jacobi and Rayleigh Fading Channels: Introduction

 \section{Introduction}

-To accommodate the exponential growth of data traffic over the last few years, the space-division multiplexing (SDM) based on multi-core optical fiber (MCF) or multi-mode optical fiber (MMF) is expected to overcome the barrier from capacity limit of single-core fiber \cite{SDM,MIMO_tech5,SDMA}.
-The main challenge in SDM occurs due to in-band crosstalk between multiple parallel transmission channels (cores/modes).
-This non-negligible crosstalk can be dealt with using multiple-input multiple-output (MIMO) signal processing techniques \cite{MIMO_tech1, MIMO_tech2,MIMO_tech3,MIMO_tech4,MIMO_tech5}.
+\PARstart{T}{o} accommodate the exponential growth of data traffic over the last few years, the space division multiplexing (SDM) based on multi-core optical fiber (MCF) or multi-mode optical fiber (MMF) is expected to overcome the barrier from capacity limit of single-core fiber \cite{SDM,MIMO_tech5,SDMA}.
+The main challenge in SDM occurs due to in-band cross-talk between multiple parallel transmission channels (cores/modes).
+This non-negligible cross-talk can be dealt with using multiple-input multiple-output (MIMO) signal processing techniques \cite{MIMO_tech1, MIMO_tech2,MIMO_tech3,MIMO_tech4,MIMO_tech5}.
 Those techniques are widely used for wireless communication systems and they helped to drastically increase channel capacity.
-Assuming important crosstalk between cores and/or modes, negligible backscattering and near-lossless propagation, we can model the transmission optical channel as a random complex unitary matrix \cite{Winzer,DFS,Aris}..
+Assuming important cross-talk between cores and/or modes, negligible back-scattering and near-lossless propagation, we can model the transmission optical channel as a random complex unitary matrix \cite{Winzer,DFS,Aris}.